top of page

 Banana Flower Pod

-The inner core of the Banana Flower (Mochaa), which is essentially a flower pod, is to be cleaned by removing the dark stem so that it becomes soft and is easily digestible after cooking.
-This is used to make a tasty fried dish called Bhutuk, which is enjoyed as an accompaniment with lentils and rice.
+To prepare the inner core of the Banana Flower (Mochaa), also known as the flower pod, it's essential to clean it thoroughly by removing the dark stem.
+This step ensures that the core becomes tender and easily digestible after cooking.
+Once cleaned, the core is utilized to create a flavorful fried dish known as Bhutuk.
+Bhutuk is commonly served as a delicious accompaniment alongside lentils and rice.

 RECIPE FOR BANANA FLOWER POD: BHUTUK